 These controls represent a marked condition, an unmarked condition, and an event with h preconditions and k postconditions.
 The associated LRS will represent the behaviour of condition-event Petri nets.
-We shall derive for it a labelled transition system and an observational congruence relation, and compare them with those in the literature.
+We shall derive for it a labelled transition system and an observational congruence relation, and compare them with those already in the literature.

-We now proceed to define link graphs over a signature \mathcal{K} .
-Informally, every node in a link graph has an associated control K : n, and has n ports; the graph consists essentially of an arbitrary linking of these ports, together with an inner and outer interface which provides access to some of these links.
+We now proceed to define link graphs over a signature \mathscr{K} .
+Informally, every node in a link graph has an associated control K : n, and has n ports; the graph consists essentially of an arbitrary linking of these ports, together with an inner and outer interface that provides access to some of these links.
 These interfaces will be the objects of an s-category whose arrows are link graphs.
-To express the interface we presume an infinite set \mathcal{X} of names.
-Formally:
+To express the interface we presume an infinite set \mathscr{X} of names.
+Formally, we have the following definition.

-Definition 6.2 (interface) An interface X, Y, \ldots is a finite set of names drawn from \mathcal{X} .
+Definition 3.2 (interface).
+An interface X, Y, ... is a finite set of names drawn from \mathscr{X} .
 We refer to the empty interface as the origin.

-Definition 6.3 (link graph) A concrete link graph
+Definition 3.3 (link graph).
+A concrete link graph